msillano/tuyaDAEMON/tuyaDAEMON/README.md

 **response:**
 All tuya devices react to external or internal commands by sending messages, which we find in output from the *tuya-smart-device* nodes.
 All responses have the same format: one or more pairs _(dp: value)_, regardless of whether they are caused by PUSH, REFRESH, GET, SET, SCHEMA, MULTIPLE commands (see `CORE.logging node _info_ for details).

+note 05/2023: _I found an exception, a new response format (see [ISSUE#117](https://github.com/vinodsr/node-red-contrib-tuya-smart-device/issues/117)) by a gateway._

 **MULTIPLE:** implemented in a few devices, it acts like many SETs.
 It can return:

 - all DPs in the command